cocos/cocos-docs/en/scripting/javascript-primer.md

 myString.replace("a", "z"); // "zbcdef"
 ```

-The point symbol in the code above means "call `replace` a fuction of the `myString` character string object, and pass `a` and `z` as parameters, then get the returned value".
+The point symbol in the code above means "call `replace` a function of the `myString` character string object, and pass `a` and `z` as parameters, then get the returned value".

 The biggest advantage of using point symbol expression is that you can link multiple tasks into one expression, which of course is on the condition of each function being called having the proper returned value.
 We won't spend too much time on introducing how to define a linkable function, but it's pretty simple to use them as long as you use the following pattern: `something.function1().function2().function3()`